MishraPavan/PCTest/README.md

 # PCTest
 **Author**
 Pavan Mishra
+**Date**
+11/2/2019

 Please read below steps to execute the selenium scripts using eclipse.

-Working only on Windows machine and firefox browser -
+It will work only on Windows machine and firefox browser. ** Later can be extended to support multi OS and browser**

 Install following softwares -
 1. JDK - set the Environment and user variables